Quantum graph models of quantum chaos: an introduction and some recent applications

-Alternatively one may characterise ergodic maps by two properties: first, the invariant probability distribution is unique (the eigenvalue \(1\) is non-degenerate), and second, the \textit{spectral gap} \(\Delta \lambda = \mathrm{min}_{\lambda \neq 1} \left| 1-\lambda\right| >0\) (where the minimum is over all eigenvalues apart the unique eigenvalue \(1\)).
-It can be shown that this property holds for any finite connected quantum graph (even beyond the Kirchhoff-Neumann matching conditions if one replaces the topological notion of connectivity by a dynamical one).
-The iteration time scale when ergodicity sets is given by \(n > \frac{1}{\Delta \lambda}\).
 One can view the quantum map \(\mathbf{U}(k)\) as a quantization of the chaotic classical map \(\mathbf{M}\).
 While the classical map cannot be gained from the quantum map in a semiclassical limit as in other paradigmatic systems of quantum chaos such as quantum billiards, kicked tops, quantum cat maps or the kicked rotator we will see that standard semiclassical approximations for the latter can be given a formally exact meaning in quantum graphs -- with an analogous relation between quantum amplitudes \(A_{\theta}e^{ik L_\theta}\) and corresponding classical amplitudes \(\left| A_\theta\right|^2\) for a trajectory \(\theta\) in the system. \\ In the semiclassical approach to quantum chaos one considers quantum signatures of chaos in the asymptotic (formal) limit \(\hbar \to 0\).
 The relevant quantum mechanical correlation functions are based on a number of quantities such as propagators, scattering matrices, Greens functions, density of states, and related correlations functions.